-In this ongoing series, we ask SF/F authors to describe a specialty in their lives that has nothing (or very little) to do with writing.
+In this series, we ask SF/F authors to describe a specialty in their lives that has nothing (or very little) to do with writing.
 Join us as we discover what draws authors to their various hobbies, how they fit into their daily lives, and how and they inform the author’s literary identity!

 I was one of those renaissance-artsy kids, always obsessively creating things.
 Writing when I barely knew how to construct sentences, drawing, sculpting, singing, dancing, dressing-up; I was engaged in storytelling in every possible way from my earliest understanding of human expression.
 My wonderful, tolerant college professor parents knew they had a compulsively creative soul on their hands, but they couldn’t have expected some of the obsessions that went along with that restlessly creative spirit.